Poking Holes: Looking for Gaps in LIGO/Virgo's Black Hole Population: Results

 We fit our population models to the 46 definitive BBH mergers in GWTC-2 (i.e., excluding GW170817, GW190425, GW190814, and GW190426\_15215 \citep{170817disc, 190425disc, 190814disc}), and since we are focused on the details of the high-mass population we neglect the low-mass smoothing feature of the models used in \citet{o3a_pop} for simplicity.
 Fig.~\ref{fig:dRs_truncated} (left) shows the inferred merger rate density as a function of primary mass, when using the gap model on top of the underlying \textsc{Truncated} model, in which there is clear inference of a mass gap.
 When using the \textsc{Truncated} model, the choice of GW190521 posterior samples (either from the LVC or \NC) does not significantly affect the outcome, but the gap is inferred to be narrower and with an upper edge at lower masses when using the LVC samples.
 Fig \ref{fig:dRs_truncated} (right) shows the 1-d and 2-d marginal posterior distributions for the two gap parameters.
 Here we can see that the posterior distribution for the width of the gap is less constrained using \NC{} samples, but both cases show little support for a zero-width gap.
 Using the LVC GW190521 samples we find support for the \textsc{Truncated+Gap} over \textsc{Truncated} model with Bayes factor $\ln \mathcal{B} = 2.79$, with lower and upper bounds at $55.12_{-4.38}^{+7.54} \msun$, and $103.74_{-6.32}^{+17.01}\msun$ respectively.
 While the gap model is clearly favored in that comparison, when using samples from \NC's for GW190521 the gap is more clearly favored with $\ln \mathcal{B} = 6.5$, with lower and upper bounds at $55.33_{-4.21}^{+5.21} \msun$, and $126.03_{-22.65}^{+30.25}\msun$.

 Fig \ref{fig:dRs_plpeak} (left) shows the inferred merger rate density as a function of primary mass when imposing a gap on the most favored mass model in \citet{o3a_pop}, \textsc{Powerlaw+Peak}.
-When including the Gaussian peak in our primary mass distribution, the support for the upper mass gap significantly reduces.
-Performing model comparisons for support the \textsc{Powerlaw+Peak+Gap} model over the \textsc{Powerlaw+Peak} model shows inconclusive evidence for a gap, regardless of which GW190521 samples are used.
+When including the Gaussian peak in our primary mass distribution, the support for the upper mass gap significantly reduces, regardless of which GW190521 samples are used.
 We find log-Bayes factors for inclusion of the gap to be $\ln \mathcal{B} = -0.5$ and $\ln \mathcal{B} = 0.5$ when using the LVC, and \citet{Nitz_2021} GW190521 posterior samples respectively.
 Fig.~\ref{fig:dRs_plpeak} (right) shows the 1-d and 2-d marginal posterior distributions for the gap parameters, which show poorer constraints on the gap in the \textsc{Powerlaw+Peak+Gap} model relative to \textsc{Powerlaw+Gap}.
 In this case, both choices of posterior samples show support for a zero-width gap, as reflected in the Bayes factors.